MSc in Mathematical Sciences (OMMS)

-The Oxford Masters in Mathematical Sciences (OMMS) provides a broad and flexible training in mathematical sciences, essential for research and innovation in the 21st century.
-The Masters spans interdisciplinary applications of mathematics as well as recognizing fundamental questions and themes.
-Oxford has a world-class reputation in the Mathematical Sciences, and this Masters offers students the opportunity to work with an international group of peers, including other mathematical leaders of the future.
+The Oxford Masters in Mathematical Sciences (OMMS) provides a broad and flexible training in the mathematical sciences, and gives students with a keen interest in the mathematical sciences the chance to study a selection of our interesting and varied master’s level courses.
+Oxford has a world-class reputation in the Mathematical Sciences, and this Masters offers students the opportunity to join our current fourth year undergraduates and to work with an international group of peers, including other mathematical leaders of the future.

-The Masters draws on courses in mathematics, statistics and computer science: from number theory, geometry and algebra to genetics and cryptography; from probability and mathematical geoscience to data mining and machine learning.
-Students can choose from many different pathways, tailoring the programme to their individual interests and requirements.
-Examples of pathways include:
+The Masters mainly draws on courses in mathematics and statistics: from number theory, geometry and algebra to genetics and mathematical physiology; from probability and mathematical geoscience to data mining and machine learning.
+Students will have the opportunity to choose from many courses, including three from the Department of Computer Science, tailoring the programme to their individual interests and requirements.

 The Masters offers a substantial opportunity for independent study and research in the form of a dissertation.
 The dissertation is undertaken under the guidance of a supervisor and will typically involve investigating and writing in a particular area of mathematical sciences, without the requirement (while not excluding the possibility) of obtaining original results.
 A dissertation gives students the opportunity to develop broader transferable skills in the processes of organising, communicating, and presenting their work, and will equip students well for further research or for a wide variety of other careers.

 To get an idea of the subject options that might be offered to OMMS students in future years, take a look at the lists of courses available for the academic year 2022-23:

 - Department of Computer Science courses.
 (You may take at most two courses from the Department of Computer Science for credit on this masters programme.)

 [Note: this course is not suitable for students whose primary focus is on mathematical finance.
 These students should apply to the MSc in Mathematical and Computational Finance.]